 Considered one of the seven wonders of the modern world by the American Society of Civil Engineers, the Golden Gate Bridge in San Francisco, California is a monument to American innovation.
 Although today it is not the world’s longest bridge, it was upon its completion in 1937.
 Spanning 1.7 miles, construction required over 80,000 miles of wire.

-While you may not have 80,000 miles of wire in your structure, if your building caught fire, you would want all of your wire insured.
+While you may not have 80,000 miles of wire in your structure, if your building caught fire, you would want all your wire insured.
 In this modern age, a building without electricity and internet is only a barn.
-Let us make sure you are covered, from building wiring to the spanning of your roof.
+Let us make sure you are covered, from building wiring to the span of your roof.